TooManyBees/engiffen/README.md

 * Handle sources with more than 256 colors total

-  Naiivest implementation is to rank colors by frequency and use only the 256 most used colors.
+  Naiive implementation is to rank colors based on their frequency in all frames, then adding the 256 most frequently used colors to the palette.
+After palette is filled, for each new color find the closest matching color in the palette and use it instead.

-  Slightly less naiive is to rank colors on a frame-by-frame basis first, determining which colors are important.
-When composing the final palette, add the "important" colors first, then add the rest of the colors ordered by frequency, up to 256.
+  This is what we currently do, and it has serious limitations on true-color gifs, because it does not determine which colors are important and which are insignificant.

 ## Anything else?